Alan Archibald Campbell-Swinton: Life

 Campbell-Swinton's letter was published in the 18 June 1908 issue of Nature.
 The name of the article is "Distant Electric Vision".
 He wrote: "This part of the problem of obtaining distant electric vision can probably be solved by the employment of two beams of cathode rays (one at the transmitting and one at the receiving station) synchronously deflected by the varying fields of two electromagnets placed at right angles to one another and energised by two alternating electric currents of widely different frequencies, so that the moving extremities of the two beams are caused to sweep simultaneously over the whole of the required surface within the one-tenth of a second necessary to take advantage of visual persistence.
 Indeed, so far as the receiving apparatus is concerned, the moving cathode beam has only to be arranged to impinge on a suitably sensitive fluorescent screen, and given suitable variations in its intensity, to obtain the desired result."

 He gave a speech in London in 1911 where he described in great detail how distant electric vision could be achieved.
-This was to be done by using cathode ray tubes (CRTs) at both the transmitting and receiving ends.
+This was to be done by using cathode-ray tubes (CRTs) at both the transmitting and receiving ends.
 The photoelectric screen in the proposed transmitting device was a mosaic of isolated rubidium cubes.
 This was the first iteration of the electronic television which is still in use today.
-When Swinton gave his speech others had already been experimenting with the use of cathode ray tubes as a receiver, but the use of the technology as a transmitter was unheard of.
+When Swinton gave his speech others had already been experimenting with the use of CRTs as a receiver, but the use of the technology as a transmitter was unheard of.
 His concept for a fully electronic television system was later popularised by Hugo Gernsback as the "Campbell-Swinton Electronic Scanning System" in the August 1915 issue of the popular magazine Electrical Experimenter.